emuell/afseq/docs/src/guide/cycles.md

 ```

-A shorthand for assigning attributes exists in the form of `:v=X` where `X` can be a pattern.
+A shorthand for assigning attributes exists in the form of `:v=X` where `X` can be a pulse.
 This way, you can supply float values without having to repeat the name of the target attribute.

 ```lua
 -- Set volume to rise for each cycle